GregCM/whrwthal/README.md

     - [ ] Chinese (CKJV)

-(See further candidates for use in this app here -- http://textus-receptus.com/wiki/List_of_languages)
+See further candidates for use in this app [here](http://textus-receptus.com/wiki/List_of_languages)

 ## Resources ##